AetherialMist/JavaLearning/lesson-001/README.md

 ![ClassCreated](images/ClassCreated.png)

+Don't worry if your filename appears Blue, Red, Black, or White.
+This has to do with that "Git" section on the Action Bar, and we will have a very long discussion about that later.
+But for now, just ignore the color for the file name!

 ### What is a Class?

 > _Whoa!
 Slow down!
 What is a Class file?
 And what are those other options about?_